Sebastian-JE-Alexander/Sebastian-JE-Alexander/README.md

 - 👋 Hi, I’m Sebastian Alexander
-- 🌱 I’m currently learning C, Verilog, RISC-V architecture, Python and all things embedded systems whilst at university doing my MEng Electrical and Electronic Engineering degree.
+- I'm a recent graduate of Glasgow Caledonian University where I got my Masters of Engineering in Electrical and Electronic Engineering.
+I've worked on projects using Verilog, Python, C++/C and even LaTEX to write a Masters thesis with my team.
 - 📫 How to reach me: Through my email sebastianal0112@gmail.com or via my linkedin www.linkedin.com/in/sebastian-alexander-38402b305

 <!---